Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode.md

 behavior in the legend and paints neutral, outlined treemap tiles with system selection colors while retaining the original geometry and category palette.

-Two small support changes are included: optional heading colors for the shared CustomMessageBox (null retains its old behavior), and a serialization annotation on the existing runtime-only CustomNoteDialog property required by the .NET 10 analyzer.
+Small support changes include optional heading colors and first-action focus for the shared CustomMessageBox (null retains its old heading behavior), direct theme registration for the two known BCU `ToolTip` components, and a serialization annotation on the existing runtime-only CustomNoteDialog property required by the .NET 10 analyzer.
+Standard WinForms accessibility providers retain responsibility for localized dialog names, roles and checkbox state.
 The Settings cache explanation wraps to its available width in adapted mode.

+`FeedbackWindow` now navigates directly to the current HTTPS contact page.
+Its document adapter supports both the current Weebly `wsite-content` structure and the legacy `container`/`content` IDs.
+In dark mode it applies literal RGB system foreground/background colors so the MSHTML host does not resolve CSS system-color keywords to a light palette.
+The browser enters the tab order and receives focus after the top-level document finishes loading.

 The accompanying [shared column DPI fix](ColumnDpi.md) applies to both runtimes and both light/dark modes: initial and hidden columns scale, manual widths survive DPI